College of Education and Human Sciences (University of Nebraska–Lincoln)

-The College of Education and Human Sciences (CEHS) is one of nine colleges at the University of Nebraska–Lincoln (NU) in Lincoln, Nebraska, United States.
-The college was established on June 6, 2003 when the College of Human Resources and Family Sciences was merged with Teachers College.
+The College of Education and Human Sciences (CEHS) is one of nine colleges at the University of Nebraska–Lincoln in Lincoln, Nebraska.
+It was established in 2003 when the College of Human Resources and Family Sciences was merged with Teachers College.
 CEHS uses facilities across NU's City Campus and East Campus.
-Sherri Jones has served as dean of the college since 2019.
+Jeff Reese has served as dean since 2025.